Muhammed-Sahad-c/Array-Questions/readMe.md

 20. Insert values in the N'th position.
 21. Largest Repeating element and its count.
 22. Sum of the elements should be 50 and contain maximum elements.
+23. Move all zero to first of the array.